- Bo Shen, MD

 This topic will review the epidemiology, pathogenesis, clinical manifestations, diagnosis, and management of diversion colitis.
 The epidemiology, clinical manifestations, diagnosis, and management of ulcerative colitis and Crohn disease are discussed in detail, separately.
-(See "Definition, epidemiology, and risk factors in inflammatory bowel disease" and "Management of mild to moderate ulcerative colitis" and "Management of severe ulcerative colitis" and "Approach to adults with steroid-refractory and steroid-dependent ulcerative colitis" and "Clinical manifestations, diagnosis and prognosis of Crohn disease in adults" and "Overview of the medical management of mild to moderate Crohn disease in adults" and "Overview of the medical management of severe or refractory Crohn disease in adults".)
+(See "Definition, epidemiology, and risk factors in inflammatory bowel disease" and "Management of mild to moderate ulcerative colitis in adults" and "Management of severe ulcerative colitis in adults" and "Approach to adults with steroid-refractory and steroid-dependent ulcerative colitis" and "Clinical manifestations, diagnosis and prognosis of Crohn disease in adults" and "Overview of the medical management of mild to moderate Crohn disease in adults" and "Overview of the medical management of severe or refractory Crohn disease in adults".)

-Diversion colitis or proctitis is a nonspecific inflammatory disorder that occurs in segments of the colon and rectum that are diverted from the fecal stream by surgery (eg, creation of a loop colostomy/ileostomy or an end-colostomy/ileostomy with closure of the distal colon segment [eg, Hartmann's procedure]).
+Diversion colitis or diversion proctitis is a nonspecific inflammatory disorder that occurs in segments of the colon and rectum that are diverted from the fecal stream by surgery (eg, creation of a loop colostomy/ileostomy or an end colostomy/ileostomy with closure of the distal colon segment [eg, Hartmann's procedure]).

 ETIOLOGY AND PATHOGENESIS